Q What should I do if I'm arrested while on probation

 If an arrest warrant is issued, you will be taken to jail, and have to post bond to be released.
 Generally a bond amount is set when the judge issues a warrant.
 In some cases the judge may deny bond - especially if the arrest is for a serious offense.
 Your probation officer may or may not tell you a warrant has been issued.
 If you've always been cooperative with them they will usually let you know so you can make arrangements to post the bond.
 In other cases they may just wait until your next reporting date and have you arrested at the office.

 You might wonder what happens if the arrest is not justified, and you aren't guilty of the new offense.
 If a motion to revoke is filed you will have a hearing, and have an opportunity to present evidence that you didn't commit the offense.
+But remember, they have to prove the offense beyond a reasonable doubt.
+The burden is preponderance of the evidence, which is a much lower burden.
+That means that if you couldn't be convicted of the new charge, your probation may still be revoked.

 While a new arrest is not a good thing, the worst thing you can do is ignore it.
 It's not going away, and your probation officer will always find out about it.
 It's better that they find out from you.
 While it's difficult to do that, it's something that has to be done.